Frequently Asked Questions about Kent Mountain Adventure Center

 Q. How safe is this?

 A. Outdoor wilderness activities and rock climbing have inherent risks that are different from normal day to day living.
-KMAC works to minimize these risks through safety conscious staff, proper equipment management, and regular meetings and staff training.
+KMAC works to minimize these risks through safety conscious staff, experience, proper equipment management, and regular meetings and staff training.

 Q. Do you use radios and cell phones?

 A. Use of emergency communication equipment depends on the course.
 Many of the locations where KMAC conducts its programming are not serviced by cell phone towers.
 In addition, many of the course locations are unable to make use of two-way radios due to the immediate terrain.
 However, there is always a cell phone packed for courses especially for ones that involve transportation.
-KMAC does utilize satellite phones where cell phones do not work.
+KMAC does utilize satellite communication where cell phones do not work.